launchcodedev/germinator/README.md

 ### Core Ideas
 We won't try to confuse you with terminology and any special instructions.
-Using germinator should be really simple - if it's not then upstream patches are appreciated.
+Using germinator should be really simple - if it's not then bug reports are appreciated.

 1. You can picture germinator as collecting a group of YAML files from a given folder, and merging them together
     1. **Noteworthy** is that seed files are [handlebars](https://handlebarsjs.com/guide) files primarily, which are rendered as YAML.
+    2. Also importantly, is that (insertion) ordering of entities is technically undefined, even though you define arrays
 2. Once files are merged, each "entry" is equivalent to a database record/row - they have to be uniquely identifiable
     1. To mark entries as unique, we using a special `$id` property - this is a **globally** unique string per-record
     2. No really, `$id` needs to be unique, across all files.
 This is a common stumbling block.